shubhruia/Startup-Analysis-Platform/README.md

 ---

-**Disclaimer**: The insights provided are AI-generated and should be used as a strategic input, not the sole basis for investment decisions.
+### Disclaimer: The insights provided are AI-generated and should be used as a strategic input, not the sole basis for investment decisions.